Add a resource record

 - Click Save.

 - Wait for the resource record to propagate to the DNS servers.
 Propagation can take up to 72 hours from the TTL of the group.
-You can view the TTL of a resource record group in control panels under DNS → Domain zones → zone page.
+TTL groups of resource records can be viewed in the control panel in the top menu, click Products → DNS hosting → Domain zones → Zone page.

-- Optional: check the resource record.
-If the resource record has not appeared on the DNS servers 72 hours after creation, file a ticket.
+- Optional: Check the resource record.
+If the resource record does not appear on the DNS servers 72 hours after creation, create a ticket.